healthchecks/healthchecks/README.md

 In addition, Healthchecks reads settings from the `hc/local_settings.py` file if it exists.
-You can set or override any [standard Django setting](https://docs.djangoproject.com/en/5.1/ref/settings/) in this file. `hc/local_settings.py.example` is provided as an example and a starting point.
+You can set or override any [standard Django setting](https://docs.djangoproject.com/en/5.1/ref/settings/) in this file.
+You can copy the provided `hc/local_settings.py.example` as `hc/local_settings.py` and use it as a starting point.

+If a setting is specified both as environment variable and in `hc/local_settings.py`, the latter takes precedence.

 ## Accessing Administration Panel